Arshiya28/Arshiya/AI Project.md

 processing, machine learning, and web development.

-The following table shows the technologies and libraries used in the project:

 ***Conclusion***

 The job recommendation system is an effective tool for job seekers to find jobs that